Ah yes, the famous Mount Batur sunrise trek. A must do for anyone who likes hiking or sunrises in Bali.

-- I don’t hike that much, despite have one or two or three mountain posts.
+- I don’t hike that much, despite having one or two or three mountain posts.
 I want to be a person who hikes, but I’m not there yet.

 - I’m not 100% sure I had appropriate shoes, but I also saw people in Keds and Converses, so I wasn’t the most unprepared person.

-Anyhow, after successfully completing this gorgeous sunrise tour, I wanted to shed some light into it what exactly the Mount Batur sunrise trek was like.
+Anyhow, after successfully completing this gorgeous sunrise tour, I wanted to shed some light on what exactly the Mount Batur sunrise trek was like.

 Also, you might run into some monkeys on the way down ;p

-- From Canggu: It’s about 1 1/2 – 2 hours drive depending on traffic.
-We left at 1:45 am and actually go there a little after 3 am, but on the way back it took us a little over 2.
-You can easily arrange a guide with your hotel/hostel/guesthouse.
+- It’s about 1 1/2 – 2 hours drive depending on traffic.
+We left at 1:45 am and actually got there a little after 3 am, but on the way back it took us a little over 2.
+You can easily arrange a guide with your guesthouse.
 If you’re in Ubud, there are definitely multiple travel agencies as well.

-- Shoe Tip: Wear something sturdy, either trail shoes or hiking boots.
+- Wear something sturdy, either trail shoes or hiking boots.
 Trail shoes should be pretty okay though.
-There are rocky parts and slippery parts, and while I fell a lot, over all the actual trail wasn’t as harsh on my feet as Baemsagol
+There are rocky parts and slippery parts, and while I fell a lot, overall the actual trail wasn’t as harsh on my feet as Baemsagol.